Give notice of a marriage or civil partnership

 - biometric residence card or permit

-The registrar also needs proof of your address, for example a:
+The registrar also needs proof of your address, for example:

-- gas, water or electricity bill from the last 3 months
+- an original gas, water or electricity bill from the last 3 months

-- bank or building society statement from the last month
+- an original bank or building society statement from the last month

 - council tax bill from the last 12 months

 - letter from your landlord confirming you live there and including your landlord’s name, address and their signature dated within the last 8 days